kjkasi/EasyNetQWiki/Documentation/Cluster-Support.md

-EasyNetQ supports RabbitMQ clusters without any need to deploy a load balancer.
+EasyNetQ supports RabbitMQ clusters without the need to deploy a load balancer.

 Simply list the nodes of the cluster in the connection string ...